andifalk/microservices-auth-authz-spring-security/intro-labs/oauth-grants/README.md

 ![Postman Client Credentials](images/postman_client_credentials.png)

-Here, select _Client Credentials_ in the _Grant Type_ drop down box, then fill in the details of the Postman view shown using the required data above and click _Request Token_.
+Here, select _Client Credentials_ in the _Grant Type_ drop down box, then fill in the details of the Postman view shown using the required data in the table above and click _Request Token_.

 Then you should see the response in Postman:

 ![Postman Result](images/postman_access_token_result.png)

-## RO Password Credentials Grant
+## Resource Owner Password Credentials Grant

 The next grant type we will only shortly talk about here is the [OAuth 2.0 Resource Owner Password Credentials Grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.3).